 Jodhpur’s nickname, ‘the Blue City’ gives away it’s claim to fame.
 The city’s historic old town is dotted with little blue houses and towering above them on a hill is the city’s famed fort, Mehrangarh.
 Local legend goes that houses were painted blue to distinguish the high-caste Brahmin quarter from the rest of the city.

 16. Portmeirion, Wales

 At Portmeirion, you might be forgiven to think you’re in some colorful Italian village.
 After all, this teeny-weeny Welsh coastal town was modelled after Italian villages.
 Built in 1925, the village is a brainchild of an eccentric architect called Sir Bertram Clough Williams-Ellis.
 It’s quirky, vibrant architecture, surrounded by over 70-acres of woodlands and miles of coastal walks ensures that the village attracts its share of visitors.

 17. Sighisoara, Romania

 Sighisoara is not only Romania’s most colourful and beautiful town, but also the only one listed on the UNESCO World Heritage list.
 It’s dramatically painted houses are a fascinating mix of Saxon and Gothic architecture and have some rather quirky details.
 While some have peculiar vaulted entrances, others have intricate Baroque-style facades.

 18. New Orleans

 New Orleans is famous for its delicious Creole cuisine, jazz, and annual festivals and celebrations.
-With so much to see and do, one often misses out one of the city’s underrated attractions, its colorful architecture!
-These eye-catching vivid buildings are mostly found in the Marigny neighborhood.
-Some say, these colors are chosen in line with the colorful spirit of the city’s annual Mardi Gras parades.
+With so much to see and do, one often misses out one of the city’s underrated attractions, its colourful architecture!
+These eye-catching vivid buildings are mostly found in the Marigny neighbourhood.
+Some say these colours are chosen in line with the colourful spirit of the city’s annual Mardi Gras parades.

 19. San Juan, Puerto Rico